The British Bulldogs: Other media

 The British Bulldogs were made into action figures, first in 1986 during the LJN WWF Wrestling Superstars line and in the mid 2000s Classic Superstars line by Jakks Pacific.
-They were available separate as well as packaged together.
-The Classic Superstars double pack even included their bulldog mascot, Matilda.
+They were available separately as well as packaged together.
+The Classic Superstars double pack also included their bulldog mascot, Matilda.
 Both versions are highly sought after by collectors and prices can be well over hundreds of dollars in mint condition especially for Billington, as figures of him were not produced as much as Smith, who gained fame in both WWF and WCW after the Bulldogs' split while Billington wrestled primarily overseas, most notably in Japan and whose career was cut short due to injuries.
 Many collectors who have obtained the figures consider them among their most prized pieces.